adlio/trello/README.md

 ## Creating and deleting a Board

-A board can be created or deleted on the `Board` struct for the user whose credentias are being used.
+A board can be created or deleted on the `Board` struct for the user whose credentials are being used.

 ```Go
   board := trello.NewBoard("My bucket list")